MBrancoLab/PAtChER/README.md

   -t THREADS, --threads THREADS
                         Set the number of threads
   -c CUT_SITE, --cut-site CUT_SITE
                         Cut Site.
+Defaults to GATCGATC, i.e., a DpnII site after digestion, fill-in and ligation -m MIN_REC, --min-rec MIN_REC
-Defaults to GATC.
-This will cut GATCGATC -l MIN_LEN, --min-len MIN_LEN
+                        Minimum length of cut site to recognise when at the 3' end.
+Defaults to 5 -l MIN_LEN, --min-len MIN_LEN
-                        Minimum length read to keep for mapping.
+                        Minimum read length to keep for mapping.
 Defaults to 40 -b, --bam             Output results in BAM format
 ```